An alternative foundation of quantum theory: Abstract

 \section{Abstract}

-A new approach to quantum theory is proposed in this paper.
+The final version of a new approach to quantum theory is formulated in this paper.
 The basis is taken to be theoretical variables, variables that may be accessible or inaccessible, i.e., it may be possible or impossible for an observer to assign arbitrarily sharp numerical values to them.
 In an epistemic process, the accessible variables are just ideal observations connected to an observer or to some communicating observers.
 Group actions are defined on these variables, and group representation theory is the basis for developing the Hilbert space formalism here.
-Operators corresponding to accessible theoretical variables are derived, and in the discrete case, it is proved that the possible physical values are the eigenvalues of these operators.
+Operators corresponding to accessible theoretical variables are derived, and in the finite-dimensional case, it is proved that the possible physical values are the eigenvalues of these operators.
 The focus of the paper is some mathematical theorems paving the ground for the proposed foundation of quantum theory.
 It is indicated here that the groups and transformations needed in this approach can be constructed explicitly in the case where the accessible variables are finite-dimensional.
 In case, this simplifies the theory considerably: To reproduce the Hilbert space formulation, it is enough to assume the existence of two complementary variables.
-The essential use of inaccessible variables can be avoided by basing the approach on some simple category theory.The interpretation inferred from the proposed foundation here may be called a general epistemic interpretation of quantum theory.
-A special case of this interpretation is QBism; it also has a relationship to several other interpretations.
+What is new in this version of the article, is that the assumptions given behind the main theorems are simplified considerably, and that all proofs are given explicitly or refered to in other recent papers.